ben-spector-cc/modules-articles/modules-node.md

 	return celsius * (9/5) + 32;
 }

-// we store an existing function in module.exports module.exports.celsiusToFahrenheit = celsiusToFahrenheit;
+// we can store an existing function in module.exports module.exports.celsiusToFahrenheit = celsiusToFahrenheit;

 // we can also store an anonymous function expression in module.exports